Skip to content

 Install

-Install and start the server:
+Install the client SDK and the server:

-pip install smello-server
+pip install smello smello-server

-smello-server run
+smello-server

 Or run with Docker: